Cherish the Knowledge of God in Your Heart

 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.

-That passage encourages me to give a person the opportunity to say it out loud.
+That passage encourages us to give a person the opportunity to say it out loud.

-Open your eyes to the people around you.
+Open your eyes to the people you encounter during the day.
 Let God show you their need and fill your heart with love and compassion.
 Pray for them.
 Pray for an opportunity to be used by God in their life, to bring healing and whole-ness, to bring truth and salvation through the gospel of Jesus Christ.